Effective April 5, 2018

 Communication Preferences.
-If you no longer wish to receive our newsletter and promotional communications, you may opt-out of receiving them by following the instructions included on such communications or on the Site.
-Please note, however, that you may not have the option to opt-out of certain service-related communications.
+If you no longer wish to receive our newsletter and promotional communications, you may opt out of receiving them by following the instructions included on such communications or on the Site.
+Please note, however, that even if you opt-out of promotional communications, we may still send you certain service-related communications. .

 Blocking Cookies.
 You can remove or block certain cookies using the settings in your browser but the Site may cease to function properly if you do so.